uxsolutions/bootstrap-datepicker/docs/methods.rst

 Sets the days of week that should be highlighted.
 See :ref:`daysOfWeekHighlighted` for valid values.

-Omit daysOfWeekHighlighted (or provide an otherwise falsey value) to unset the disabled days.
+Omit daysOfWeekHighlighted (or provide an otherwise falsey value) to unset the highlighted days of week.